College Code of Conduct

 Colleges may limit your use of an attorney in these proceedings.
 Even for public universities, courts have determined that students do not have an absolute right to counsel in code of conduct proceedings.
 The right to counsel only exists when an attorney appears on behalf of the university or when the proceeding was “subject to complex rules of evidence or procedure.”
 Your school may allow you to use an attorney, but in an “advisory capacity” only.
 This means that the attorney can advise you, but cannot speak on your behalf.
 This is commonly called “potted plant” representation.
 Attorneys may not be allowed at all for purely academic issues (e.g., grade appeals).
 Private schools may also prohibit the use of attorneys because certain constitutional due process protections may not apply.

-However, hiring an attorney is extremely important when you have your education on the line.
-The attorney can help you understand the risk involved in requesting a hearing versus accepting responsibility, help you prepare questions and evidence, identify additional protections that may exist (e.g., protections for disabled students, minimal constitutional due process standards, etc.); and provide guidance throughout the hearing itself.
+However, the real question should be: SHOULD you hire an attorney to defend yourself?
+Hiring an attorney is extremely important when you have your education on the line.
+A conduct blemish on your educational record is harmful in a number of ways.
+It can prevent you from acceptance into a graduate program, delay you in graduating and therefore impact potential job opportunities, or in some extreme cases, completely derail your education and future goals.
+An attorney well-versed in school law, and specifically higher ed law on the student side, can help you understand the risk involved in requesting a hearing versus accepting responsibility, help you prepare questions and evidence, identify additional protections that may exist (e.g., protections for disabled students, minimal constitutional due process standards, etc.); and provide guidance throughout the hearing itself.
 There are also several factors to consider if you are facing a pending criminal charge in addition to a code of conduct violation.
 When procedural errors do occur, attorneys can help students properly identify the errors and file an appeal.

 Regardless of the alleged conduct, the “preponderance (greater weight) of the evidence” standard is universally applied during code of conduct hearings.
 Very little evidence may be used to find a violation.
 This can be a rude awakening, especially for students charged with violations that may result in a substantial suspension or dismissal.
 Dismissed students can be left holding hefty student loan debt with no corresponding degree, all based on a panel’s determination that it was “more likely than not” that a violation occurred.